cbracco/chrisbracco.com/src/posts/2016-02-24-the-invention-of-nature-alexander-von-humboldts-new-world-by-andrea-wulf.md

 ---
 layout: post
-title: "The Invention of Nature: Alexander von Humboldt's New World by Andrea Wulf"
+title: "The Lessons of History by Will Durant"
 tags:
     [
         'Book Reviews'